-Monday 15th January marks the day when our nation remembers a true colossus of American history.
-The Reverend Dr. Martin Luther King Jr., perhaps more than any other man in modern times, united the country against the injustices of racial segregation and enthused every future generation with his message of peace, tolerance, and equality.
+This Monday, our nation remembers a true colossus of American history.
+The Reverend Dr. Martin Luther King Jr., perhaps more than any other man in modern times, united the country against the injustices of racial segregation, and enthused every future generation with his message of peace, tolerance, and equality.

 Dr. Martin Luther King Jr. changed the course of American history.
 (Credit: jakesmagazine.com)

 Born in Atlanta, Georgia on the 15th January 1929, King was already known for his great eloquence by the time he attended high school, forming part of the debate club and winning contests for public speaking.

 Following in his father’s footsteps, he entered the seminary, graduating in 1951 with a B. Div degree, and went on to gain a Ph.D. in systematic theology from Boston University in 1955.

 On December 1st of that year, Rosa Parks was arrested in Montgomery, Alabama, for refusing to give up her bus seat to a white passenger, leading to a city – and eventually, state-wide boycott of the public transit system by African-Americans.